davidakennedy/davidakennedy.com/_src/posts/2013-06-30-accessible-zen-an-accessible-wordpress-theme.md

 ###  An Alpha Release

-**Just so you know...** This is an Alpha release.
+**Just so you know…** This is an Alpha release.
 That means it's early in the game.
 I'm still developing the theme and I really don’t recommend that you run it on a production site — set up a test site just to play with it.

 _I may change the theme significantly before its official release_.